 With Google Ad Grants, you can recruit volunteers, attract donations, promote fundraising events or deliver your charity services.

 Ad Grants is free advertising money for charities.
 It uses Google AdWords, a form of online advertising which millions of commercial businesses pay to use but as a non profit you are potentially eligible for $10,000 grant per a month for free.
 Your adverts will appear in Google search results.

 Google AdWords works on a system of “bidding” for keywords people use in a Google search.
-With a Google Ad Grant you can bid a maximum of $2.00 per a click. $10,000 could equal around 300 clicks/visitors to your website every day.
+With a Google Ad Grant you could get around 300 clicks/visitors to your website every day.

 Why should you use Google Grants?